elsewhencode/project-guidelines/README.md

     _Which ones:_
     > `200 OK` response represents success for `GET`, `PUT` or `POST` requests.

-    > `201 Created` for when new instance is created.
+    > `201 Created` for when a new instance is created.
 Creating a new instance, using `POST` method returns `201` status code.

     > `304 Not Modified` response is to minimize information transfer when the recipient already has cached representations.